amosyu2000/cyclops/docs/VnVReport/VnVReport.md

 Testing was structured based on how the systems and subsystems were defined for the software of Cyclops.
 With the nature of how each major safety feature is composed of both electrical and software components, either white box or black box testing was utilized.
 If the unit required a real-world environment to fully work, black box testing was chosen and if the unit involved more algorithmic components, white box testing was chosen.

 ### 6.1.
 Blind Spot Detection
-The main goal of testing the blindspot detection would be to test the functionality of our lidar sensor as well as the algorithm used to convert the distance-based data into a visual representation (LED)’s.
+The main goal of testing the rear vehicle detection would be to test the functionality of our lidar sensor as well as the algorithm used to convert the distance-based data into a visual representation (LED)’s.
 The visual representation of LEDs is configured such that each LED will represent a specific level/proximity to the rider of a vehicle or object.
 Our plan in unit testing would be to ensure that the LEDs are functioning from each extremity (close and far) ensuring that there is a visible object in the sensor's field of vision at all times.

 <div align="center">